SVA Protocol Checkers for AXI

 Enabling assertions in Verilator

 Assertions are compiled but silently ignored unless the --assert flag is passed to Verilator.
 Without it, all assert property and cover property statements are no-ops.
-In verilaxi this flag is always enabled in mk/config.mk:
+In verilaxi this flag is always enabled in mk/build.mk:

 When an assertion fires, Verilator prints the simulation time, the full hierarchical path of the failing property, and the message from the else $error(...) clause, then terminates the simulation.
 The FST waveform written up to that point can be opened in Surfer or GTKWave to inspect the signals at and before the failure time.